f-kazemi-dev/digilite_interview/README.md

 docker-compose -f docker-compose.all.yml up
 ```

 **Note:** This option is not recommended as it may lead to less control over individual services and debugging issues.
-It is better to start services individually or use the `Makefile` for better management.
+It is better to start services individually for better management.

 ## Project Structure